oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities.md

 Oro\Bundle\WorkflowBundle\Model\FormOptionAssembler

 **Description:**
-Assembles form options that can be passed to transition and step
+Assembles form options that can be passed to transition and step.
+Also creating initialization action, if that action exist, using Action Factory.

 **Methods:**
-* **assemble(options, attributes, owner, ownerName)** - validate form options and assemble with configuration then returns list of form options
+* **assemble(options, attributes, owner, ownerName)** - validate form options, set attributes and assemble with configuration then returns list of form options;

 Database Entities
 =================